Skip to content

 There’s a dirty secret about AI-assisted coding: it’s often too helpful.

-Ask an AI to implement a feature and it will, quickly and confidently.
-It’ll reach across your codebase, modify whatever it needs, create new utilities that duplicate existing ones, and deliver working code that makes you slightly uncomfortable.
+Ask an AI to implement a feature and it will.
+Quickly and confidently.
+It’ll reach across your codebase, modify whatever it needs, create utilities that duplicate existing ones, deliver working code that makes you uncomfortable.

-After months of working with AI coding assistants, I’ve started to recognize the pattern.
 The AI isn’t bad at coding.
 It’s bad at not coding.
-It lacks the instinct that experienced developers have: the pause before typing, the “wait, where should this actually live?” moment, the awareness that every line you write exists in a larger context.
+It lacks the pause that experienced developers have: the “wait, where should this actually live?” moment.
+The awareness that every line you write exists in a larger context.